 Many people think that since you are paying to buy a Kindle, you don’t have to pay for the books separately.
 After all, that does make sense (at least, in a perfect world!).

-I mean, if you think of it, why should people pay for a Kindle and also the books to read on a Kindle when they can simply purchase and read the books directly in the first place!
+I mean, if you think of it, why should people pay for a Kindle and also the books to read on a Kindle when they can simply purchase and read the books directly in the first place [Check out my other article to learn how to read Kindle books without Kindle!]!
 Shouldn’t Amazon just provide you free books since you paid for a Kindle?

 The reality is that Kindle has many advantages over physical books and you do have to pay for a Kindle (the device) and the Kindle books individually.